NFL owners approve 17-game regular season, 3 preseason games

 Each extra NFL game will be an interconference matchup based on where teams finished in the previous season.
 AFC teams will be hosting the 17th game in 2021.
 Beyond next season, the league plans for some of the extra games to be at international sites.

-“This is a monumental moment in NFL history,” NFL Commissioner Roger Goodell said.
+“This is a monumental moment in NFL history,” Commissioner Roger Goodell said.
 “The CBA with the players and the recently completed media agreements provide the foundation for us to enhance the quality of the NFL experience for our fans.
 And one of the benefits of each team playing 17 regular-season games is the ability for us to continue to grow our game around the world.”

+This year, the AFC East will host the NFC East in Week 17, with Washington at Buffalo, the New York Giants at Miami, Dallas at New England and Philadelphia at the New York Jets.

+The NFC West teams will visit AFC North clubs, with Seattle at Pittsburgh, the Los Angeles Rams at Baltimore, Arizona at Cleveland and San Francisco at Cincinnati.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL